Vonage/vonage-dotnet-sdk/README.md

 [![codecov](https://codecov.io/gh/Nexmo/nexmo-dotnet/branch/master/graph/badge.svg)](https://codecov.io/gh/Nexmo/nexmo-dotnet)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

+## The SDK Has Moved

+This SDK has moved!
+The `Nexmo.Csharp.Client` NuGet package is now listed as `Vonage` in NuGet.
+The source code is located at [vonage/vonage-dotnet-sdk](https://github.com/vonage/vonage-dotnet-sdk).
+We will continue to support this repository and it's NuGet package for 12 months, ending October 2021, with any needed bug or security fixes for the last release of v5.2.0.
+New features will be released under the `Vonage` NuGet package.
+To take advantage of those new features, please make sure to switch to the `Vonage` package as soon as possible!

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

 You can use this C# client library to integrate [Nexmo's APIs](#api-coverage) to your application.
 To use this, you'll